samuelpath/cohere-blog-broken-links-check/README.md

 # cohere-blog-broken-links-check
-Look for broken links in Cohere's blog posts
+Look for broken links in Cohere's blog posts.

 ## The problem